hubert0527/hubert_down/README.md

 python download.py <google_drive_id> <output_filename>
 ```

+If `<google_drive_id>` corresponds to a single file, the script will download the file to `<output_filename>`.
+Otherwise, it will recursively download the folder content, and preserve the folder structure in Google Drive.

 ## Prerequirements
 Note: Step 3-4 needs to be done again after the credential is expired (~1 hour?).
 But you can run many downloading jobs simultaneously before it expires.